BadrisaYuusuf/Highly-Availabl-Scalable-Website/README.md

 # Highly-Availabl-Scalable-Website
-uilding a Highly Available and Scalable website
+Building a Highly Available and Scalable website